Golgautier/nke-labs/06_NKE_Cluster_scaling/readme.md

 # Summary:

-This exercise will teach you how scale a NKE cluster with an additionnal node
+This exercise will teach you how scale a NKE cluster with an additional node

 # Prerequisites